EdBoardComputer/8BitComputer/Alu.md

 # Arithmetic and Logic Unit

-The ALU is fed via 2 8 bit internal registers named H and L. These are only used internally, their contents is undefined between instructions.
-The 'H' registers feeds ALUBUSA and the 'L' register feeds ALUBUSB.

-The two ALU busses are connected to two 74HC283 ICs for addition.
-Subtraction is via 2's complement arithmetic, using 8 off XOR gates as per Ben Eaters 8 bit computer.
-AND, OR and XOR logic is provided by banks of the appropriate gates, connected to the databus via 74HC245 bus drivers.
-The shift and rotate left and right instructions just hard wire the ALUBUSA across to the appropriate bits along with the optional carry bit or zero, depending on the opcode.
+The ALU is based on two 8 bits busses, ALUBUSA and ALUBUSB.
+ALUBUSA is fed by the A register, or the H register if it has been loaded.
+ALUBUSB is fed by the X register or the L Rregister if it has been loaded.

+The ALU has several ICs with different functions.

+The main addition, subtraction and logic operations are carried out by a pair of 74HC181 ALUs.
+The shift and rotate instructions are carried out by a pair of 74HC574 registers hard wired to shift left and right.
+The BIT instruction is carried out with a 74HC151.
+One of the 8 bits from ALUBUSA is selected using the lower 3 bits from ALUBUSB
+The zero flag is detected by a 4078 IC, which is an 8 input NOR gate, connected to the databus.
+The carry flag is set / reset by various signals from the ALU and associated ICs

 # Operational Logic and Flags